Salvia apiana (white sage)

 Cahuilla - qas'ily

-A fragrant evergreen perennial that grows up to five feet.
+A fragrant evergreen perennial that grows up to five feet tall and eight feet wide.
 The foliage is silver with soft, gray-white leaves of white.
 The white flowers with a little lavender bloom April through July.
 This sage can take up to three years to reach a mature size.